sphr-ara/Windows-Service-Manager/README.md

   - Download `ServiceManager.bat` and place it in your desired directory.

 - Installation:
   - Drag and drop your bin file onto `ServiceManager.bat`.
   - Grant administrative access when prompted[^1].
   - Choose a name for your service.
   - Confirm your choice by entering 'y'.

 - Uninstallation:
   - Double-click on `ServiceManager.bat`.
   - Grant administrative access when prompted[^1].
   - Select the service you wish to uninstall from the list.
     - (If your service is not listed, add its name to `service_list.txt` in the directory of `ServiceManager.bat`)
+  - Confirm your choice by entering 'y'.
+  - Choose uninstall from action menu by entering 1.
+  - Confirm uninstall by entering 'y'.

+- Set description:
+  - Double-click on `ServiceManager.bat`.
+  - Grant administrative access when prompted[^1].
+  - Select the service you wish to uninstall from the list.
+    - (If your service is not listed, add its name to `service_list.txt` in the directory of `ServiceManager.bat`)
+  - Confirm your choice by entering 'y'.
+  - Choose set description from action menu by entering 2.
+  - Write your desired description for chosen service.
-    - Confirm your selection by entering 'y'.
+  - Confirm your description by entering 'y'.

 > [!IMPORTANT]
 > For any operations requiring administrative access, ensure you approve the request when prompted.